The Only Fair Exchange Rate: The Mid-Market Rate

 If you’re thinking ‘The exchange rate decides all that,’ then you’re right.
 But who decides the exchange rate?

 Banks and other providers all set their own rates, so there’s no one answer.
 But for all intents and purposes, there is a ‘real’ rate out there.
 It’s called the mid-market rate.

 Generally speaking, bankers are willing to pay a certain price for a currency, and they’re willing to sell it for a certain price.
 The midpoint of these prices is the mid-market rate.

 Different organizations use different data sets to calculate the mid-market rate, so it can vary depending on where you look it up.
 But it shouldn’t vary very much.
-We pull our rate from Reuters, which updates it in real time while the trading market is open.
+We pull our rate from independent sources including Reuters, New Change and XE, which updates it in real time while the trading market is open.

 To see the current mid-market rate, and how it’s changed over the last 30 days, check out our rate tracker.
 You can also sign up for rate alerts there; we can send you daily updates on the rate, or let you know when it reaches a certain value.